na-na-hi/renget/archive/local_LLM_guide.md

 **2.Get latest KoboldCPP.exe here: https://github.com/LostRuins/koboldcpp/releases (ignore security complaints)**

-**3.Double click KoboldCPP.exe OR run "KoboldCPP.exe --help"** in CMD prompt to get command line arguments for more control. --threads (number of CPU cores), --stream, --smartcontext, and --host (internal network IP) are useful. --host allows use from local network or VPN! "--useclblast 0 0" probably maps to GPU0 and "1 0" to GPU1.
-If not, experiment.
+**3.Double click KoboldCPP.exe OR run "KoboldCPP.exe --help"** in CMD prompt to get command line arguments for more control.  --launch, --stream, --smartcontext, and --host (internal network IP) are useful. --host allows use from local network or VPN "--useclblast" values can be determined from "Platform" & "Device" output in CMD and --gpulayers can offload model to VRAM.
 At start, exe will prompt you to select bin file you dl'ed in step 1.
-Be sure to free up enough ram for your model!
+Close other RAM-hungry programs!

 **4. Go to URL listed in CMD window once model is loaded**